The Complete Beginner's Path

 Chapter 8: Sim-to-Real Transfer

 Real robot data is expensive and slow to collect.
-Simulation is cheap and infinitely scalable.
+A single human demonstrator might produce 10 episodes per hour — at that rate, 100K episodes takes 10,000 hours of human labor.
+Simulation is cheap and infinitely scalable: a GPU cluster can generate 100K episodes in hours.
 But policies trained in sim often fail in the real world — the reality gap.
 Visual differences (lighting, textures), physics mismatches (friction, contact), and sensor noise all contribute.

 The Reality Gap